Tallyobin/Searchlight-Division/README.md

 1. **Internal Fragmentation:**
    - Occurs when memory allocated to a process is larger than the actual memory required.
    - The unused memory within a partition is wasted.
-   - More common in fixed-size partitioning.
+   - More common in Fixed Partitioning.

 2. **External Fragmentation:**
    - Occurs when free memory blocks are scattered throughout the memory, but the total free space is sufficient to satisfy a request.
    - Leads to inefficient use of memory.
-   - More common in variable-size partitioning.
+   - More common in Dynamic Partitioning.

 Differences:
    - Internal fragmentation is caused by the allocated memory being larger than needed, while external fragmentation is caused by scattered free memory blocks.
-   - Internal fragmentation is inherent to fixed-size partitioning, while external fragmentation is more prominent in variable-size partitioning.
+   - Internal fragmentation is inherent to Fixed Partitioning, while external fragmentation is more prominent in Dynamic Partitioning.

 <br>